cjcase/beaconleak/README.md

 ## Installation
-*These instructions are for Linux based systems only, other platforms are* *partially supported, please check in the repository.*
+*These instructions are for Linux based systems only, other platforms are* *partially supported, please check for more info in the repository.*

 1. Set up a Python virtual environment